The-Scripters-Guild/ForgeWiki/forge/gameplay/cameras.md

 {% hint style="warning" %}
 Avoid applying rotation to the Pitch or Roll axes on Winning Team Outro objects.
 Doing so can cause significant offsets in the camera view, often resulting in players appearing underneath the map.
 {% endhint %}

-To enhance the visual quality of the final shot, forgers occasionally use 3-point lighting around the four players to improve the presentation of the winning team.

 ***